-Moscow operates on a payment system that catches most tourists off guard.
-The city that brought you the first metro deeper than 50 meters now runs almost entirely without Visa or Mastercard.
+Moscow runs almost entirely without Visa or Mastercard, which catches most tourists off guard.
 Understanding what works before you land at Sheremetyevo Airport saves hours of confusion and missed restaurant reservations.

-This guide covers the three payment methods that actually function in Moscow, the two that fail despite what your bank promised, and the specific workarounds we tested across Red Square vendors, Tretyakov Gallery ticket counters, and Arbat Street shops.
+This guide covers the payment methods that actually function in Moscow, the ones that fail despite what your bank promised, and the practical workarounds for paying in shops, museums, and on public transport across the city.

 Why Your Visa and Mastercard Stop Working in Moscow